martinrybak/property_change_notifier/README.md

 ```

-### Listen to multiple properties
+### Listening to multiple properties
-Create a listener with a callback and an `Iterable` containing the property names you wish to observe.
-If the listener accepts a property parameter, the property that changed will be provided.
+Create a listener with an additional parameter containing the property names you wish to observe.
+The listener will be invoked when any of the properties change.
+If the listener accepts a property parameter, it will be provided the name of the property that changed.

 ```
 final model = Foo();